radview/webload-documentation/docs/javascript/actions_objects_functions.md

 **Description**

 VCUniqueID() provides a unique identification for the current Virtual Client instance which is unique system-wide, across multiple Load Generators, even with multiple spawned processes running simultaneously.
-Compare this to ClientNum (see [*ClientNum (variable)* ](#_bookmark60)on page [50](#_bookmark60)), which provides an identification number that is only unique within a single Load Generator.
+Compare this to ClientNum (see [*ClientNum (variable)* ](#_bookmark60)), which provides an identification number that is only unique within a single Load Generator.
 The identification string is composed of a concatenation of the script name, Load Generator name, current thread number, and round number.

 **Syntax**